 Can you help me with (fill in the blank)?

-I have experience working with various client concerns, including depression, anxiety, trauma, family and peer relationship issues, sexual addiction, and stress related to life transitions.
+I have experience working with various client concerns, including depression, anxiety, trauma, family and peer relationship issues, and stress related to life transitions.
 If you are wondering whether I can help you with a specific concern, please don’t hesitate to ask.

 I have never been to a therapist/counsellor before.
 What can I expect in the first session?

 It can take a lot of courage to make that first appointment.
 My hope is that you will feel comfortable and that counselling will be a positive experience for you.

 The first session is an opportunity for us to connect and to talk about what has been happening in your life.
 You will also have the chance to ask me any questions that you might have.
 At some point during the first session, I will ask you about your goals for counselling.
 These goals will help us stay on track in future sessions.

 I see that you graduated from a seminary program.
 Do you integrate faith into your counselling approach?

 I use mainstream therapy techniques that are common to the field of counselling psychology.
 My clients come from a variety of backgrounds.
 If the client wants, faith may become a topic to explore in relation to the issues at hand.
 I do not discuss faith in the counselling room unless the client initiates this discussion in relation to their presenting concerns, or indicates on their intake form that religion/faith is an important part of their life.